Ambato, Ecuador: Central Library

 Located right next to the Casa de Portal is the city's newest and largest library.
 The three-story library is part of the city's plan to rejuvenate the downtown area around Parque Montalvo.
 The library contains over 70,000 titles and has many computer stations for users.
-The official name is the "Library of the City and Province," as it serves both the city of Ambato and the larger province of Tungurahua.
+The official name is the "Library of the City and Province", as it serves both the city of Ambato and the larger province of Tungurahua.

 Parque Cevallos

 Within walking distance of Parque Montavlo, Parque Pedro Fermín Cevallos is a leafy space located on one of downtown Ambato's main thoroughfares, Calle Cevallos.
 Two of Ambato's most well-known schools are located on the edges of the park: a high school, Colegio Bolivar, and an elementary school, Escuela de la Providencia.
 In the last few years, concerns about security in the park have led city leaders to re-think the space.
 In July 2010, plans were made to replace many of the trees and lawns with an open plaza.
 The plans also called for the building of an underground parking lot beneath the square to alleviate some of Ambato's downtown parking woes.
-In August 2010, Mayor Barona announced that those plans had not been met with sufficient enough public support and appeared to be dead.
+In August 2010, Mayor Barona announced that those plans had not received sufficient public support and appeared to be dead.

 Parque de la Familia

-Parque Provincial de la Familia, or "Provincial Park of the Family," is a large gathering spot located about 7 miles above Ambato.
+Parque Provincial de la Familia, or "Provincial Park of the Family", is a large gathering spot located about 7 miles above Ambato.
 Though the park itself is not within city limits, Ambateños pack the park on weekends.
 Maintained by the provincial government of Tungurahua, the park is actually just outside the community of Quisapincha.
 In addition to walking paths, there are open fields, basketball and volley courts, as well as a large garden features an impressive amount of native species.
 On clear days, the park also affords the visitor excellent views of the city of Ambato and the constantly smoking Tungurahua volcano.